 As the old saying goes, “Trust is hard to gain, yet easy to lose.”
 This statement is very true, so you will need to be patient with your family and loved ones as well.
 You will have to work hard to regain their trust, so you should try to be patient when that inevitably proves to be harder than you expected it to be.
 For instance, if they don’t feel comfortable letting you drive alone, you should see that as a sign that they care about your welfare.
 Try not to see it as a lack of trust.
 They don’t know how you feel and they don’t understand your condition as well as you do, so it’s crucial that you give them some time to adjust to who you have become.

-If you’re looking for a place where you can get treatment for substance abuse issues, Harmony Outpatient is your best option.
+If you’re looking for a place where you can get treatment for substance abuse issues, Harmony Healing Center is your best option.
 Get in touch with us today to see how we can help.